pichim/PES_Board/docs/markdown/ws2.md

 The overall goal is to build a mechatronic system capable of adjusting the deflection of the servo based on the distance measured by the ultrasonic sensor.
 The system will enter a sleep state if readings are not within a specified range, and pressing the mechanical button will trigger an emergency state/stop which will reset the system.

-Before beginning the task you should get yourself familiar with the part [Structuring a Robot Task Tutorial](../markdown/tips.md#structuring-a-robot-task).
+Before beginning the task you should familiarize yourself with the part [Structuring a Robot Task Tutorial](../markdown/tips.md#structuring-a-robot-task).

 Below you can find a flow chart diagram showing the logic of the transitions for each state.